Roads, Highways Closures

 - A minor road or residential street; organised by residents, for residents.

 The closure is for a limited period of time or for a short section of highway where emergency access would still be available if required.
-This would be advertised in the event location and on the Carlisle City Council website.
+This would be advertised in the event location and on this website.
 There is no cost for this.

 These applications must be submitted no later than 4 weeks before the event.